 St Gabriel’s RC Primary School is committed to safeguarding and promoting the welfare of children and young people.
 All staff, governors and volunteers are expected to share this commitment.
 For more information please see our safeguarding policy which can be found under Key Information > Policies > Safeguarding Policy.

-Maths learning at St Gabriel’s RC Primary School strives to create a learning environment in which children can confidently learn and achieve working independently and with their peers.
-The maths curriculum aims to provide children with the opportunity to develop a curiosity for maths, develop enjoyment and passion for the subject, allow them to understand the world around them and reason mathematically.
+Maths learning at St Gabriel’s strives to create a learning environment in which children can confidently learn and achieve working independently and with their peers.
+The maths curriculum we follow aims to provide children with the opportunity to develop a curiosity for maths, develop enjoyment and passion for the subject, allow them to understand the world around them and reason mathematically.

 Using effective planning, teaching and learning strategies, assessment and knowledge of our children, we aim to develop and extend pupils' knowledge and understanding of mathematical concepts by providing them with a range of learning activities and real life everyday situations.

 Computers, ipads, calculators and practical resources (such as numicon, number lines and number squares) are used to support the learning process.

 Pupils' progress is closely monitored and work is targeted towards the individual's needs and ability.